 - Opening paragraph – Introduce yourself and let the employer know why you’re excited about the job and why you’re the right fit.

 - Closing paragraph – Close by explaining any unique circumstances you have such as job gaps and summarizing your career history.
+The closing paragraph should highlight the main reasons why you are the best fit for the job.
+As always, keep it short and make it simple.
 Make sure to thank the hiring manager who’s reading your cover letter for their time.

 Cover Letter Font, Spacing, Margins, & Other Formatting Tips